 That is what public speaking is really all about.
 You want to convey something with nothing but your own voice.
 You don’t want to seem crazy, but emotion is a good thing.
 It’s strong.
 It’s convincing.
 You’re allowed to get excited about your idea.”

-Another of my personal favourite best-selling authors, speakers and entrepreneurs Gary Vaynerchuk gives presenters permission and encouragement to be excited about their ideas which is something many speakers forget.
+Gary Vaynerchuk gives presenters permission and encouragement to be excited about their ideas.

-One of the great assets of mindful presenting is emotional intelligence which in short is about tuning into the way you feel and channelling that emotion in a way that helps your audience.
+At the heart of mindful presenting is emotional intelligence.
+Which in short, is about tuning into the way you feel and channelling that emotion in a way that helps your audience.
 If you are interested in developing your presentation and communication skills I’d urge you to follow each of these minds and absorb yourself in their work.

 I’d be very interested in hearing who influences and inspires you to be the best speaker you can be.